 Yes, all of the institution's reports -- whether products of studies, summaries of workshop proceedings, or abbreviated documents -- must undergo an independent review by anonymous experts who were not involved in the report's preparation.
 This process is overseen by the Report Review Committee, whose responsibilities are to ensure that the report addresses the approved study charge and does not go beyond it; the findings are supported by the evidence and arguments presented; and the exposition and organization are effective.

 The federal government funds about 85 percent of our work.
 The rest is funded internally or by foundations.

 According to the latest edition of Science, Evolution, and Creationism, issued by the National Academy of Sciences and the Institute of Medicine in early 2008, science is "the use of evidence to construct testable explanation and prediction of natural phenomena, as well as the knowledge generated through this process."

-How are members elected and how many members are there in the National Academy of Sciences, the National Academy of Engineering, and the Institute of Medicine?
+How are members elected, and how many members are there in the National Academy of Sciences, National Academy of Engineering, and National Academy of Medicine?

 Each organization elects new members annually.
 Current membership information is maintained by the membership offices of each organization.
 For details on the nomination and election process, visit the membership offices of each organization:

 What is the Proceedings of the National Academy of Sciences?

 Proceedings of the National Academy of Sciences is an independent, multidisciplinary scientific journal published by the National Academy of Sciences.
 Established in 1914, the journal publishes cutting-edge research reports, commentaries, reviews, perspectives, colloquium papers, and actions of the NAS.
 The evidence and views presented in papers published in PNAS are those of the authors and do not represent views, findings, or positions of the National Academy of Sciences.
 PNAS is supported principally by subscriptions and advertising.